Friday, May 20, 2011

 I wonder if they had a 14th-inning stretch?
 I have seen it done.

-Last night, finishing up the 2-gamer on the Inner Harbor.
-The man who built the first Yankee Dynasty, "Colonel" Jacob Ruppert, said his idea of a perfect day was when the Yankees scored 8 runs in the 1st inning, and then slowly pulled away.
+Last night, the Yanks and O's finished up the 2-gamer on the Inner Harbor.
+The man who built the 1st Yankee Dynasty, "Colonel" Jacob Ruppert, said his idea of a perfect day was when the Yankees scored 8 runs in the 1st inning, and then slowly pulled away.

 Now, the only question was, would the Yankees get 5 full innings in before the umpires called it due to rain?
 CC Sabathia (4-3) efficiently set the O's down to make it an official game.
 He tossed 8 innings, 7 hits, no walks, 9 strikeouts, and, most importantly, gave the exhausted bullpen a nice rest before Amaury Sanit, a Cuban defector born on the 4th of July (in 1979), allowed the O's to get on the board in the bottom of the 9th.
 Yankees 13, Orioles 2.

 So the Yankees come home to start -- ugh -- Interleague play again, with 3 in The Bronx against The Other Team.
 I'll have more on that later.

 The Yankees are currently 23-19, officially a game behind the Rays, but even in the All-Important Loss Column.
 The Scum are a game and a half back (1 in the AILC), the Toronto Blue Jays, pesky or otherwise, 2 1/2 back (2), and the O's 5 back (4).